nickp60/riboSeed/README.md

 ## Running Tests

 The tests for the module can be found under the `tests` directory.
 I run them with the unittests module.
-The tests assume the installation of all the reccommended tools.
+The tests assume the installation of all the recommended tools.

 ## Installation